9 Bollywood actresses on slaying their inner demons

-In our never-ending battles with love, anger, loneliness, grief and other emotions, even the faintest of nudges from inner demons are enough to send us hurtling down the abyss.
-But how many of us make an effort to take those demons by their horns?
-On the occasion of Dussehra today, Bollywood’s leading ladies tell hitlist how they have been working on banishing the evil within
+In our never-ending battles with love, anger and other emotions, even the faintest of nudges from inner demons are enough to send us down the abyss.
+On Dussehra today, B-Town actresses tell us how they have been working on banishing the evil within

 When I was in college, I was terrified of public speaking.
 I used to win best actress awards at inter-collegiate drama competitions.
 But even if I had to deliver a small ‘thank you’ speech, my legs would turn to jelly; I would break into a sweat and even throw up.
 But then I started writing down my speech and practiced it in front of the mirror, just like I rehearsed my lines.
 I overcame my terror (wouldn’t call it evil) and today, I am comfortable in front of a mike.
 I believe practice and experience help, provided you are determined to overcome your limitation.